 To comply with State regulations, the Penn Yan Municipal Utilities Board issues an annual report, which describes the quality of your drinking water.
 The purpose of this report is to provide you with an understanding of what is in your drinking water, create awareness of the need to protect our drinking water sources, and provide tips on how to conserve water.
-This report provides an overview of last year's water quality, which, except for elevated Trihalomethane levels (discussed further in this report), met all state drinking water health standards.
-Included in this report are details about where your water comes from, what it contains, and how it compares to state standards.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate any maximum contaminant level or any other water quality standard.
+This report provides an overview of last year's water quality, including details about where your water comes from, what it contains, and how it compares to State standards.